 In 2010, the Company entered into an arrangement with Pathology Resource Consultants, P.A. ("PRC") to set up and manage a specialized pathology practice to provide testing services to the Company.
 There is no direct monetary compensation from the Company to PRC as a result of this arrangement.
 The Company's service agreement is with the specialized pathology practice, Thyroid Cytopathology Partners ("TCP"), and is effective through December 31, 2015, unless terminated earlier, and renews annually thereafter.
 Under the service agreement, Veracyte pays TCP based on a fixed price per test schedule, which is reviewed periodically for changes in market pricing.
 Subsequent to December 2012, an amendment to the service agreement allows TCP to use a portion of Veracyte's facility in Austin, Texas.
 The Company does not have an ownership interest in or provide any form of financial or other support to TCP.
 The Company has concluded that TCP represents a variable interest entity and that the Company is not the primary beneficiary as it does not have the ability to direct the activities that most significantly impact TCP's economic performance.
 Therefore, the Company does not consolidate TCP.
 All amounts paid to TCP under the service agreement are expensed as incurred and included in cost of revenue in the statements of operations and comprehensive loss.
-All amounts to be received from TCP will be recorded in the same period as the corresponding lease costs.
-The Company incurred \$887,000 and \$711,000 in cytopathology testing and evaluation services expenses with TCP in the three months ended March 31, 2014 and 2013, respectively.
-The Company's outstanding obligations to TCP for cytopathology testing services were \$584,000 and \$588,000 as of March 31, 2014 and December 31, 2013, respectively, and are included in accounts payable in the Company's condensed balance sheets.
+The Company incurred \$966,000 and \$806,000 in cytopathology testing and evaluation services expenses with TCP in the three months ended June 30, 2014 and 2013, respectively, and \$1.9 million and \$1.5 million in the six months ended June 30, 2014 and 2013, respectively.
+The Company's outstanding obligations to TCP for cytopathology testing services were \$653,000 and \$588,000 as of June 30, 2014 and December 31, 2013, respectively, and are included in accounts payable in the Company's condensed balance sheets.

-Beginning in May 2013, TCP reimburses the Company for a proportionate share of the Company's rent and related operating expense costs for the leased facility.
-TCP's portion of rent and related operating expense costs for the shared space at the Austin, Texas facility was \$20,000 for the three months ended March 31, 2014, and is included in other income in the Company's statements of operations and comprehensive loss.
-The Company's receivable from TCP for rent expense was \$1,000 as of March 31, 2014 which is included in prepaid expenses and other current assets in the Company's balance sheet.
+TCP reimburses the Company for a proportionate share of the Company's rent and related operating expense costs for the leased facility.
+TCP's portion of rent and related operating expense costs for the shared space at the Austin, Texas facility was \$21,000 and \$41,000 for the three and six months ended June 30, 2014, and is included in other income in the Company's statements of operations and comprehensive loss.